-- 1. Discuss the physical properties of dental materials.

-- 2. Define wetting in reference to liquid and why a drop may or may not bead up on a surface

-- 3. Discuss the term and unit of measure for the following properties:
+- 1. Discuss the physical properties of dental materials. - 2.
+Define wetting in reference to liquids and why a drop may or may not bead up on a surface. - 3.
+Discuss the term and unit of measure for the following properties: - Density - Heat capacity - Coefficient of thermal expansion - Stress - Strain - Modules of elasticity - 4.
+Define "proportional limit" and discuss two other equivalent terms. - 5.

-- density

-- heat capacity

-- coefficient of thermal expansion

-- stress

-- strain - modules of elasticity - 4.
-Define proportional limit and discuss other equivalent terms. - 5.
 Name and discuss the four types of stress.
-Provide examples used in every day life. - 6.
-Describe bending stress when dental materials are subjected. - 7.
+Provide examples used in everyday life. - 6.
+Describe bending stress to which dental materials are subjected. - 7.
 Compare the properties of toughness and hardness.
-Provide examples used in every day life. - 8.
-Discuss the differences between stress and creep. - 9.
-Discuss stress concentration and how its effects a poorly placed amalgam. - 10.
-Discuss why correct dispensing, timing, and mixing of materials are important. - 11.
-Discuss the difference in setting times of dental materials in the oral cavity and on the bracket tray. - 12.
-Describe or define the key words and phrases found in the text or in the lecture.

-D. Unit IV.
-Gypsum Materials

-- 1. Discuss the major differences between dental plaster, stone, and improved stone. - 2.
+Provide examples used in everyday life. - 8.
+Discuss the differences between stress relaxation and creep. - 9.
+Discuss stress concentration and compare its effects on a poorly placed amalgam restoration as well as on a properly placed one. - 10.
+Describe or define the key words and phrases found in the text or in the lecture. - D. Unit IV.
+Gypsum Materials - 1.
+Discuss the major differences between dental plaster, stone, and improved stone. - 2.
 Explain the meaning of initial and final setting times. - 3.
-Discuss setting time of gypsum products. - 4.
+List three examples of how to increase and decrease the setting times of gypsum products. - 4.
 Discuss wet and dry strength as it relates to gypsum products. - 5.
-Discuss the recommended technique for the use of gypsum products in relation to measuring, mixing and pouring an impression. - 6.
-Describe or define the key words and phrases found in the text or in the lecture.

-E. Unit V. Impression Materials
+Discuss the recommended techniques for the use of gypsum products in relation to measuring, mixing, and pouring an impression. - 6.
+Describe or define the key words and phrases found in the text or in the lecture. - E. Unit V. Impression Materials

-- 1. Discuss the use of impression materials. - 2.
-List the oral structures of which impressions are made. - 3.
-Describe the various types of impression trays and their use. - 4.
-Discuss the ideal qualities of an impression material. - 5.
-Differentiate between: - elastic and inelastic impression materials - reversible and irreversible impression materials - 6.
-Describe the composition and setting mechanism of the following: - wax and impression compounds - zinc oxide-eugenol (ZOE) - agar or reversible hydrocolloid - alginate - polysulfides - condensation silicones - polyethers - addition silicones - 7.
-Compare the relative properties, use, and cost of the above impression materials. - 8.
-Describe the effect of water temperature on the setting rate of alginate. - 9.
-Describe the effect of water and het on the setting rate of polysulfides. - 10.
-Describe or define the key words and phrases found in the text or in the lecture.

-E. Unit VI.
+- 1. Discuss the use of impression materials.

+- 2. List the oral structures of which impressions are made.

+- 3. Describe the various types of impression trays and their use.

+- 4. Discuss the ideal qualities of an impression material.

+- 5. Differentiate between:

+- Elastic and inelastic impression materials

+- Reversible and irreversible impression materials

+- 6. Describe the composition and setting mechanism of the following:

+- Wax and impression compounds

+- Zinc oxide-eugenol (ZOE)

+- Agar or reversible hydrocolloid

+- Alginate

+- Polysulfides

+- Condensation silicones

+- Polyethers

+- Addition silicones

+- Compare the relative properties, use, and cost of the above impression materials.

+- 8. Describe the effect of water temperature on the setting rate of alginate.

+- 9. Describe the effect of water and heat on the setting rate of polysulfides.

+- 10. Describe or define the key words and phrases found in the text or in the lecture. - F. Unit VI.
 Dental Cements